TestGorilla LogoTestGorilla Logo

 Fetcher doesn’t offer a trial, but I was able to schedule a demo with a sales rep to get a first-hand look at the software.
 I also dug into customer reviews and Fetch’s support documentation to gather as much information about the software as possible.

-Overall, I thought Fetcher’s user interface was modern and sleek, with almost no learning curve
+Overall, I thought Fetcher’s user interface was modern and sleek, with a minimal learning curve.

 You can start a candidate search by simply copying and pasting your job description, and Fetcher’s AI will automatically parse it into search parameters like required skills, nice to have skills, years of experience, and more.
 It also integrates seamlessly with popular ATS platforms, making it easy to sync applicant data between Fetcher and your ATS.